n-szulc/fingeRNAt/README.md

 - Input ligand molecules should have assigned desired protonation state and formal charges.
 - In the receptor molecule, charges on the phosphate groups do not need to be assigned (fingeRNAt always treats OP1 and OP2 atoms as negatively charged anions).
 - Please pay attention to sdf ligand files converted from pdbqt/mol2 files, if the *formal charges* are preserved in the sdf files.
--	All the missing ligands' hydrogens will be automatically added, unless `-noHlig` is passed.
+-	All the missing ligands' hydrogens will be automatically added, unless `-addH None` is passed.
-- Ligands with added hydrogens will be saved to new sdf file with `_addedH` suffix, unless `-noHlig` is passed.
+- Ligands with added hydrogens will be saved to a new sdf file (to the same directory as input) with `_OB_addedH` or `_RDKit_addedH` suffix, depending on the selected module for `-addH`; for `-addH None` no new sdf file will be saved, as it does not add hydrogens.

 ## Structural Interaction Fingerprint (SIFt) types